andrey-helldar/laravel-roles/README.md

 }
 ```

-You can also publish the config file to change implementations (ie. interface to specific class):
+Now you can publish the configuration and migration file by running the command:
 ```
 php artisan vendor:publish --provider="Helldar\Roles\ServiceProvider"
 ```